Magnetic Polarisability of Octet Baryons via Lattice QCD: Introduction

-Our techniques are implemented on the $32^3 \times 64$, $2+1$-flavour dynamical-fermion lattices provided by the PACS-CS collaboration.
-QCD correlations are maintained by applying the external magnetic field to these existing gauge field configurations.
-A consequence of this is that our gauge fields are \emph{electro-quenched} in that the sea-quarks are blind to the magnetic field.
-At the quark masses considered herein, effective field theory indicates the approximation is reasonable, and we use effective field theory to estimate the small electro-quenching corrections \cite{Deshmukh:2018:octet,hall2014chiral,bignell2020nucleon}.
+Our techniques are implemented on the $32^3 \times 64$, $2+1$-flavor dynamical-fermion lattices provided by the PACS-CS Collaboration.
+QCD correlations are maintained by applying the external magnetic field to these existing gauge field-configurations.
+A consequence of this is that our gauge fields are "electroquenched" in that the sea-quarks are blind to the magnetic field.
+At the quark masses considered herein, effective field theory indicates the approximation is reasonable, and we use effective field theory to estimate the small electroquenching corrections \cite{Deshmukh:2018:octet,hall2014chiral,bignell2020nucleon}.
 We also draw on effective field theory to estimate the small finite-volume corrections to our lattice QCD calculations \cite{hall2014chiral,bignell2020nucleon}.

 In constructing the required correlated ratios, several two-point correlation functions are combined.
-These include the zero-field correlator and spin-field aligned and anti-aligned baryon correlators at finite magnetic-field strength.
-These all display different behaviour as a function of Euclidean time and their combination can hide excited-state contamination effects.
-To address this, we examine the Euclidean-time behaviour of each of these underlying correlators to ensure that the effective energy of each two-point correlator has reached single-state isolation through Euclidean time evolution.
-We find that in many cases plateau-like behaviour in the correlated ratios precedes the single-state isolation of the individual underlying correlation functions.
+These include the zero-field correlator and spin-field aligned and antialigned baryon correlators at finite magnetic-field strength.
+These all display different behavior as a function of Euclidean time and their combination can hide excited-state contamination effects.
+To address this, we examine the Euclidean time behavior of each of these underlying correlators to ensure that the effective energy of each two-point correlator has reached single-state isolation through Euclidean time evolution.
+We find that in many cases plateaulike behavior in the correlated ratios precedes the single-state isolation of the individual underlying correlation functions.
 Thus the results presented herein provide an important step forward in suppressing contamination from excited states.

 We also carefully examine the dependence of the results on the selection of the fit window where a significant dependence can arise in some cases.
-To address this we introduce a weighting method to reduce the sensitivity to fit-window selection.
-Following the ideas presented in Ref.~\cite{NPLQCD:2020multihadron}, we average over many fit windows with their weight based on merit calculated with the full covariance-matrix based $\chi^2$ of the fits.
+To address this we introduce a weighting method to reduce the sensitivity to fit window selection.
+Following the ideas presented in Ref.~\cite{NPLQCD:2020multihadron}, we average over many fit windows with their weight based on merit calculated with the full covariance-matrix-based $\chi^2$ of the fits.